gasparl/kb_id/README.md

-Keyboard-based identification experiment - faking one's way of typing
+Keyboard-based detection of identity - faking one's way of typing